 Extension Description Bottle sequence, date and time, firing confirmation, and 5 scans .afm of CTD data, created by Auto Fire Module (AFM) or (when used for autonomous operation) SBE 55 ECO Water Sampler.
-Data file: • Data portion of .cnv converted data file written in ASCII by ASCII Out .asc • File written by SEATERM for SBE 37-IM, 37-IMP, 37-SM, 37-SMP, 39, 39-IM, or 48.
+Data file: • Data portion of .cnv converted data file written in ASCII by ASCII Out .asc • File written by SEATERM for data uploaded from SBE 37 (firmware < 3.0), 39, 39-IM, or 48.
 (Note : Convert button on SEATERM's toolbar can convert .asc file to .cnv file that can be used by SBE Data Processing to process data.)
 Bottle log information - output bottle file, containing bottle firing sequence number and position, date, time, and beginning and ending scan numbers for each bottle closure.
-Beginning and ending scan numbers correspond to approximately 1.5-second .bl duration for each bottle.
-SEASAVE writes information to file each time bottle fire confirmation is received from SBE 32 Carousel Water Sampler or SBE 55 ECO Water Sampler or (only when used with SBE 911 plus) G.O.
+Beginning and ы ending scan numbers correspond to approximately 1.5-second duration for each bottle.
+Seasave writes information to file each .bl time bottle fire confirmation is received from SBE 32 Carousel Water Sampler or SBE 55 ECO Water Sampler or (only when used with SBE 911 plus) G.O.
 1016 Rosette.
-File can be used by Data Conversion. .bmp Sea Plot output bitmap graphics file. .bsr Bottle scan range file created by Mark Scan, and used by Data Conversion to create a .ros file. .btl Averaged and derived bottle data from .ros file, created by Bottle Summary.
+File can be used by Data Conversion. .bmp Sea Plot output bitmap graphics file.
+Bottle scan range file created by Mark Scan, and used by Data .bsr Conversion to create a .ros file.
+1.1 Averaged and derived bottle data from .ros file, created by Bottle .btl Summary.
 Converted (engineering units) data file, with ASCII header preceding data.
-Created by: .cnv Data Conversion, or .cnv • SEATERM's Convert button (SBE 37-IM, 37-IMP, 37-SM, 37-SMP, 39, 39-IM, or 48 only).
-Instrument configuration (number and type of sensors, channel assigned to each sensor, and calibration coefficients).
+Created by: Data Conversion, or • Convert .XML data file in Tools menu in SeatermV2, .cnv Seaterm232, Seaterm485, or SeatermIM (SBE 37 only, firmware version 3.0 and later) • SEATERM's Convert button (SBE 37, 39, 39-IM, or 48 only).
+Instrument configuration - number and type of sensors, channel assigned to each sensor, and calibration coefficients.
 SBE Data Processing uses this information to interpret raw data from instrument.
-Latest version of .con file for your instrument is supplied by Sea-Bird when instrument is purchased, upgraded, or .con calibrated.
-If you make changes to instrument (add or remove sensors, recalibrate, etc.), you must update .con file.
-Can be viewed and/or modified in SBE Data Processing in Configure, Data Conversion, Derive, and Bottle Summary; and in SEASAVE.
-Data file - binary raw data file created by older versions .dat (Version < 6.0) of SEASAVE from real-time data stream from SBE 911 plus .
+Latest version of configuration file for your instrument is supplied by Sea-Bird when instrument is purchased, upgraded, or calibrated.
+If you make changes to .con or instrument (add or remove sensors, recalibrate, etc.), you must .xmlcon update configuration file.
+Can be viewed and/or modified in SBI Data Processing in Configure, Data Conversion, Derive, and Bottle Summary; and in Seasave. • .xmlcon files, written in XML format, were introduced with SBE Data Processing and Seasave 7.20a.
+Versions 7.20a and later allow you to open a .con or a .xmlcon file, and to save the configuration to a .con or a .xmlcon file the configuration to a .con or a .xmlcon file. dat Data file - binary raw data file created by older versions (Version ≤ 6.0) of Seasave from real-time data stream from .dat SBE 911 plus .
 File includes header information.
-Header recorded when acquiring real-time data (same as header , , information in .hex or .dat data file), or header portion of .cnv .hdr converted data file written by ASCII Out.
-Header information includes software version, sensor serial numbers, instrument configuration, etc.